quil/sketchbook-template/README.md

   :target-dir sketchbook
 ```

-This will create a new sketchbook the `sketchbook` directory.
-The README in that
+This will create a new sketchbook in the `sketchbook` directory.
+The `README.md` in that
 directory has instructions on how to work with a sketchbook.

 These instructions assume that `deps-new` has been installed as the `new` "tool" via: